 Pebbles and Bamm-Bamm, as we named them, had been born on May 15th and were 8 months old according to their papers.
 We think that they lived briefly with another family before going to the shelter, but we didn't really have any more info.

 My little girl turned 16 yesterday, and before the year is out she'll have lived as long as any cat I had growing up.
 Fef died suddenly at this age, of a heart problem that was known but which didn't seem to bother him at all, while I was in the midst of a divorce and staying at my mother's house with him as a welcome comfort.
 I'm not ashamed in the least to say that I cried — very bittersweet tears — upon finding out that my now ex-wife just assumed the cats would live with me.
 Pebbles and Bamm-Bamm were no replacement for Fef, but they made his absence easier to bear.

 Bamm-Bamm passed away a couple of months ago.
 I keep attempting to finish and publish a post in remembrance of him.
 Now that his (their) birthday has come around, I find the prospect of acknowledging the joy he brought and mourning his passing even stranger without acknowledging the joy his sister brings, since she's still with us.

-We soon discovered that Pebbles wasn't necessarily trying to escape the shelter through the air vents, although given her general disdain for most other animals as well as many people that was probably part of it.
+We came to realize that Pebbles wasn't necessarily trying to escape the shelter through the air vents, although given her general disdain for most other animals as well as many people that was probably part of it.
 She just loved to go up — to jump onto something that was higher than the last place she'd been until there was no more higher to go; to climb halfway* up the wall, stop, and meow at the heavens (perhaps, we thought, the mothership) before gravity brought her back down; to ride around on my shoulder like a parrot. [*Or all the way, if possible...
 In the master bedroom of my mom's house, whose ceiling is broken through to create an open space with the next floor, Pebbles once took a running leap from the bed up the wall and onto the rafters above.]